Lakshika Kaushik

 Avoiding participation in class

-Losing interest in tasks they were comfortable with
+Losing interest in tasks they were earlier comfortable with

-Situations that were earlier manageable may start to feel challenging.
+Situations that were earlier manageable may begin to feel overwhelming or uncomfortable.

 Feeling uneasy in new places or situations